-In the vicinity of the Río Paraguay, which is connected to the La Plata Basin and runs parallel to part of Bolivia's eastern border without entering national territory (though touching a small segment of the frontier in the extreme southeast), there are several lakes, partly produced by obstructed outlets, such as Bahía Negra, Laguna Cáceres, Laguna Mandioré, Laguna Gaiba, and Laguna Uberaba.
-North of these are the great Zarayes swamps.
-This region, like that in the northeast, is subject to inundations during the summer.

-The third drainage system is that of the great central plateau.
-One of the most elevated of all inland basins, it consists of Lake Titicaca near the north end; the Río Desaguadero to the southeast, its outlet; Lago de Poopó, into which the Río Desaguadero flows; the Salar de Coipasa (Salt Lake or Marsh of Coipasa) to the southwest of Lago de Poopó (connected with Poopó by the Río Lacajahuira, the small outlet of the latter); and the great Salar de Uyuni, independent of the rest of the system but receiving the waters of an extensive, though very arid area at the south end.
+In the vicinity of the Río Paraguay, which is connected to the La Plata Basin and runs parallel to part of Bolivia's eastern border without entering national territory (though touching southeast there are several takes profly solided by obstructed oddiets, such as Bartín Neural Cagaria Caderia.
+Laguna Mandoré Maguna Caderia.
+Laguna Mandoré Mandoré Maguna Caderia.
+Laguna Mandoré Maguna Maguna Maguna Maguna Mandoré Maguna Maguna into which the Río Desaguadero flows; the Salar de Coipasa (Salt Lake or Marsh of Coipasa) to the southwest of Lago de Poopó (connected with Poopó by the Río Lacajahuira, the small outlet of the latter); and the great Salar de Uyuni, independent of the rest of the system but receiving the waters of an extensive, though very arid area at the south end.
 Into this system enter many short streams from the neighbouring heights.
 Having no outlet to the sea, the water of this extensive basin is wholly absorbed by the dry soil and by excessive evaporation.